 Building bigger barns

 It was one of those reality TV programs where the presenter goes to the home of some media personality and examines the garden and the architecture.
-He was speaking about all his gear, the accumulated debris of life.
-They were inspecting his own personal railway carriage dumped in his backyard.
-He made the comment that when he bought it he was working on the assumption that "the person with the most toys when they die, wins."
+The media personality on this occasion spoke enthusiastically about all his gear, all the accumulated debris of life.
+While they were inspecting his own personal railway carriage set up in his backyard, he made the comment that when he bought it he was working on the assumption that "the person with the most toys when they die, wins."
 Now that is a very insightful comment.
 To know that about yourself is perceptive indeed.

-Building bigger barns, to "store up all my grain and my goods.
+It's called building bigger barns: "I will store up all my grain and my goods.
 And I'll say to myself 'You have plenty of good things laid up for many years, Take life easy; eat, drink and be merry.'"
-Building bigger barns, that is surely the lunacy of life in an affluent society, yet to a greater or lesser extent, it is the game we all play.
+Building bigger barns is surely a lunacy in an affluent society, yet to a greater or lesser extent, it is the game we all play.

 I denied myself nothing my eyes desired,

 My heart took delight in all my work

 and this was the reward for all my labour.